Fundraisers want to be counted in jobs stats

 Treasure shutterstock 1622354296

-Australia’s fundraisers are on the cusp of being formally recognised for their unique skills, in a decision set to create a boost for the profession.
+Australia’s fundraisers are on the cusp of formal recognition for their unique skills, which if successful will create a big boost for the profession.

-After a four-year campaign, Fundraising Institute Australia (FIA) anticipates that fundraisers will be added to the national list of occupations by December.
+After a four-year campaign, Fundraising Institute Australia (FIA) is hopeful that fundraisers will be added to the national list of occupations by December.

 Katherine Raskob